turingschool/backend-curriculum-site/module2/lessons/flexbox_workshop.md

 - With the time left, take another look at [Dog Party](https://github.com/icorson3/dog-party) and see if you can apply Flexbox to your layout.

 ## Wrap Up
-* What are the 5 main properties to use with flex box?
+* What are the 5 main properties to use with Flexbox which we learned today?
+(There are many more, check out the resources below)
   * What does each do?
   * What are the possible arguments you can pass each propery?